 Cocktail Cod Cakes, Remoulade

 Soon the holiday season will officially be upon us and to go along with some fancy cocktail cheer you may be looking for some interesting hors-d’oeuvres.
+These Cocktail Cod Cakes Remoulade may just be the perfect pick for your entertaining needs.

 Crab can be pricey around the holidays, especially when serving a crowd so cod also offers a nice alternative being readily accessible at any market and you can oftentimes find it on sale.
 After preparing these sensational cocktail sized cod cakes I found them as tasty as crab, maybe even tastier!